Tax Information

 Key changes include:

-• The Education Property Tax Credit (EPTC) is being replaced with the Homeowners Affordability Tax Credit (HATC) and is being increased to a maximum of $1,500.
+- For the 2025 tax year, the Education Property Tax Credit (EPTC) was replaced with the Homeowners Affordability Tax Credit (HATC), which provides a maximum of $1,500 in school tax savings on principal residences.

-• The School Tax Rebate, which provided a 50% rebate on school taxes for residential and farm properties, and a 10% rebate on school taxes for other properties, is being eliminated for all properties except farm properties.
+- The School Tax Rebate, which provided a 50% rebate on school taxes for residential and farm properties, and a 10% rebate on school taxes for other properties, was eliminated for all properties except farm properties.
 Farm properties will continue to receive the 50% rebate.

 When will the changes be implemented?